ProseMirror/prosemirror-test-builder/README.md

 [ [**WEBSITE**](http://prosemirror.net) | [**ISSUES**](https://github.com/prosemirror/prosemirror-test-builder/issues) | [**FORUM**](https://discuss.prosemirror.net) | [**GITTER**](https://gitter.im/ProseMirror/prosemirror) ]

+This is a module used to write tests for [ProseMirror](http://prosemirror.net).
 ProseMirror is a well-behaved rich semantic content editor based on contentEditable, with support for collaborative editing and custom document schemas.